 Create custom collars

 Why put a store-bought collar on your pup when you can make your own?
 DIY dog clothing custom collars are a great way to jazz up your dog’s wardrobe, and they are easy to make.
 You only need a few supplies to get started: a sewing machine, an iron, a measuring tape, spray starch, a D-ring, a tri-glide slide, a contoured side release buckle, nylon webbing, and fabric.
 You can choose any material you would like, but make sure it is durable.
-The fabric will be wrapped around the nylon webbing to create the collar, so it’s crucial to choose a material that will hold up to some wear and tear.
+Because you wrap the fabric around the nylon webbing to create the collar, it’s crucial to choose a material that will hold up to wear and tear.

 Learning how to make a custom dog collar is pretty straightforward.
 Check out the full tutorial to discover how to m your canine companion a new collar for every season or event.